OssaiJE/alx-pre_course/README.md

- A part of the ALX software engineering program
+ A part of the ALX software engineering programme